clinuz/blargs/README.md

 [![Build Status](https://travis-ci.org/clinuz/blargs.svg?branch=master)](https://travis-ci.org/clinuz/blargs)
 # blargs
 _(think the expression "BLARG" munged with "args")_

+Check the [changelog](CHANGES.md) for notes on what has been done between releases.

-### A very, very simple and convention-based argument parser
+### Versatile argument parser with command-line test utility

-While it is not my general goal to re-create something that has been exhaustively developed and engineered, I often found myself needing features that were not consistently available from a single source. _blargs_ is an attempt to create a simple, reliable, performant and consistent argument parser that can be used as-is or wrapped by other utilities.
+While it is not my general goal to re-create something that has been exhaustively developed and engineered, I often find myself needing features that are not consistently available from a single source. _blargs_ is an attempt to create a simple, reliable, performant and consistent argument parser that can be used as-is or wrapped by other utilities.

 While this project is _vastly_ different in implementation, I would like to give a shout-out to some projects I have used over the years that influenced some of the features I have added: